wearewarhol/config-file/README.md

 ## To do

-**The schema currently does not enforce that a URL is present for every component or theme configuration.** This is supported by JSON schema and should be added ASAP.
+**The schema currently does not enforce that a URL is present for every theme configuration sub-property.** The url is inherited from `theme.themeUrl` and `styleguideUrl`, but if those properties are missing, it is, at the moment, still allowed to pass no url to theme sub-properties.
+This should be disallowed.

 ## Schema